wavemaker/docs/learn/app-development/app-security/openid-auth.md

 ---
 title: "Configuring Open ID authentication using SSO"
 id: "openid-auth"
 sidebar_label: "Open ID Authentication"
 ---
-In this document we will be describing about the Open ID authentication using Identity providers.
+In this document, we will be describing about the Open ID authentication using Identity providers.

 ---

 OpenID Auth is a type of authentication protocol to log into the application.
-Users can use the login credentials provided by an OpenID provider, to establish a session with another application.
-OpenID providers are the third-party authentication servers that provide the authenticated ID to user, allowing them to use multiple applications without creating a separate account and password for each.
-List of few OpenID providers is provided below:
+Users can use the login credentials provided by an OpenID provider to establish a session with another application.
+OpenID providers are the third-party authentication servers that provide the authenticated ID to users, allowing them to use multiple applications without creating a separate account and password for each.
+List of a few OpenID providers is provided below:

 * Google
 * Okta

 ## Stateless Authentication Session establishment using OpenID